HassoPlattnerInstituteHCI/Algorithmic-Folding/readme.md

 - Abdullah Muhammas (co-instructor): abdullah.muhammad@hpi.de
 - Lukas Rambold (TA): lukas.rambold@hpi.de

 **coding logistics**: this repository contains the code base for all assignments in the course.
-Use the individual branches or the links in the schedule to be redirected to the repository of the week.
+Use the individual branches or the links in the schedule to be redirected to the repository of the week (`git checkout <branchname>`).
+Please pull the branch right before each lecture starts so we are all using the same up-to-date code base (`git pull`)

 **schedule, slides and code repositories**:
 [COVID]